Manaslu Circuit Trek - 12 Days

 Transportation

-• Trek Start: A sharing vehicle transfer is scheduled from Kathmandu (1,400m) to Machhakhola (930m).
+• Trek Start: A shared vehicle transfer is scheduled from Kathmandu (1,400m) to Machhakhola (930m).

-• Trek End: A sharing vehicle transfer is also scheduled back from Dharapani to Kathmandu (1,400m) or Pokhara.
+• Trek End: A sharing vehicle transfer is also scheduled from Dharapani to Kathmandu (1,400m) or Pokhara.

 • Staff Transport: All ground transport for the guides, assistant guides, porters, and any other support staff.